 All of the Privacy Sandbox proposals are a work-in-progress.

 This is a critical point to understand!

-Nothing is set in stone yet and as of now, there is no single working solution for replacing third-party cookies.
+Nothing is set in stone yet, and as of now, there is no single working solution for replacing third-party cookies.

-Google has said repeatedly (like here and here) that they don’t plan to remove third-party cookies until they have an acceptable replacement.
+Google has repeatedly said (like here and here) that they don’t plan to remove third-party cookies until they have an acceptable replacement.
 But what Google defines as “acceptable” may be very different from what the rest of the ad industry considers a success.